 Philadelphia holiday tradition with Pennsylvania Ballet

-Celebrate the 46th year of one of Philadelphia’s favorite holiday traditions during as the Pennsylvania Ballet presents George Balanchine’s The Nutcracker™ at the Academy of Music.
+This holiday season, celebrate one of Philadelphia’s greatest family traditions with the Pennsylvania Ballet’s performance of George Balanchine’s The Nutcracker™ at the Academy of Music.

 Get into the holiday spirit in the heart of Philadelphia

-Philadelphia will once again transform into European wonderland for the annual Christmas Village at Love Park.
+Philadelphia will once again transform into a European wonderland for the annual Christmas Village, this year being held at City Hall.

 A must-see holiday tradition in the lobby of the Comcast Center

-Shown on the state-of-the-art Comcast Experience video wall at Comcast Center, The Comcast Holiday Spectacular is a family-friendly holiday tradition featuring the sights and sounds of the season.
+Shown on the state-of-the-art Comcast Experience video wall at Comcast Center, The Comcast Holiday Spectacular is a family friendly holiday tradition featuring the sights and sounds of the season.
 The 15-minute show takes visitors on a festive, musical journey.